LaunchCodeEducation/gis-devops/src/walkthroughs/spring-pet-api-postgres-integration/index.rst

 .. sourcecode:: sql

     CREATE DATABASE example;
-    GRANT ALL PRIVILEGES on DATABASE example TO spring-example-user;
+    GRANT ALL PRIVILEGES on DATABASE example TO "spring-example-user";

 .. admonition:: note